Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Related Work

 \subsection{Natural Language Explanation Generation}

-Many recent works have explored different approaches to enhance the model's explainability by asking them to generate natural language explanations.
+Different approaches have been explored to enhance the model's explainability by asking them to generate natural language explanations.
 Some of them~\citep{talmor2020leap, tafjord-etal-2021-proofwriter, latcinnik2020explaining} propose systems to generate text explanations for specific tasks. \citet{dalvi2022towards} propose a 3-fold reasoning system that generates a reasoning chain and asks users for correction.
-Other recent works~\citep{paranjape-etal-2021-prompting, liu-etal-2022-generated, chen-etal-2022-rationalization} explore different prompt-based approaches to generate additional information for the task and examine the robustness and validity.
-We believe our dual-model system provides explanations and uses them explicitly towards prediction while the self-rationalization setting fails short. \citet{hase-bansal-2022-models} argues that explanations are most suitable as input for predicting, and \citet{kumar-talukdar-2020-nile} designed a system to generate label-wise explanations, which is aligned with our design hypothesis.
-Nevertheless, there exist other work~\citep{wiegreffe-etal-2021-measuring, marasovic-etal-2022-shot, zelikman2022star} exploring the use of self-rationalization setting.
-We include the self-rationalization setting in our human evaluation on the explanation quality in section~\ref{sec:human_eval}.
+Other recent works~\cite{paranjape-etal-2021-prompting, liu-etal-2022-generated, chen-etal-2022-rationalization} explore different prompt-based approaches to generate additional information for the task and examine the robustness and validity.
+We believe that our dual-model system provides and uses explanations explicitly towards prediction, while the self-rationalization setting falls short. \citet{hase-bansal-2022-models} argues that explanations are most suitable as input for predicting, and \citet{kumar-talukdar-2020-nile} designed a system to generate label-wise explanations, which is aligned with our design hypothesis.
+Nevertheless, there exist other works~\citep{wiegreffe-etal-2021-measuring, marasovic-etal-2022-shot, zelikman2022star} that explore the use of self-rationalization setting.
+We include the self-rationalization setting in our human evaluation of the explanation quality in Section~\ref{sec:human_eval}.